gonzo-engineering/soli/app/src/lib/static-pages/terms-of-service.md

 ---
-slug: terms-of-service
 title: Terms of Service
 description: A few house rules for those using Soli.
+parentSection: null
 ---

-Welcome to Soli — an open source, not for profit, artist-centric platform for discovering and streaming independent music.
+Soli is an open source, not for profit, artist-centric platform for discovering and streaming independent music.

 By using Soli, you agree to the following: